doskoyz/learning/README.md

-# learning as a software engineer for 10 years
+# Learning as a software engineer for 10 years
 Hello, my name is Dios.
 I've been working as a software engineer for 10 years.
 Here is a summary of my experiences and challenges:
   * Binus University (Education, Platform) (3 years)
     * Research Team